muhd-ali/interview_prep/BehavioralQuestions.md

 * When was a time you were told to do a certain process, but you disagreed with the current process?
 * Can you explain an academic project?
 At Least 3
 * Time when you were challenged by an employee ?
-* How did u hear about cerner?
+* How did u hear about THE_COMPANY?
 * How did you handle two conflicts that occurred at the same time?
 * Tell me about a time you were behind schedule?
 * Biggest failure and how did you handle it?
 * How have you transitioned from working individually to working in a group?
 * When was a time you succeeded at a technical task, when was a time you failed, and what was the difference?
-* Do you know about what Cerner does?
+* Do you know about what THE_COMPANY does?
 * How do I handle stress?
 * What from your past would assist you in this position?
 * Name a time you went above and beyond at a previous job?